Seneca-ICTOER/OPS245/docs/A-Labs/lab2.md

 ![ipaddr](/img/ipaddr.png)

 2. Run the following command to list the current firewall/routing rules.
+(Note: Running *iptables* as a regular user without sudo will make it look like the command doesn't exist.
+It's there.)

 ```bash
 # List the iptables rules